microsoft/vscode-cmake-tools/docs/target_debugging.md

 the path/architecture/debugger for an executable.
 All this is determined automatically by CMake Tools when a target-based debug is invoked.

-**NOTE:** CMake Tools extension assumes ``ms-vscode.cpptools`` is used for debugging C/C++ programs.
-If you work with other languages or have another debugger extension, you may use integration with launch.json as described below.
+**NOTE:** CMake Tools extension has enhanced support for using ``ms-vscode.cpptools`` is used for debugging C/C++ programs.
+If you would like to use a different debugger extension, you may use integration with `launch.json` as described below.

 ## Selecting a Debug Target
-Once project is configured and generated CMake Tools uses metadata from CMake to automatically discover your executables and the paths that they are written to.
+Once your project is configured and generated, CMake Tools will automatically discover the project's executables and the paths to which they are written.
-As executable targets are added to the project,
+As executable targets are added to the project, CMake Tools will discover them each time you re-configure the project.

-CMake Tools will discover them each time you re-configure the project.
-CMake Tools will also rebuild the target associated with the executables when that target is about to be debugged, so there is no need to worry about ensuring the target is built before debugging.
+CMake Tools will automatically (re)build an executables target before it launches the debugger, so there is no need to worry about ensuring the target is built before debugging.

-There are multiple ways to select debug target.
+There are multiple ways of selecting launch target.

 ### Using status bar

-Once a CMake project is opened, the following new entries should appear on the status bar:
+Once a CMake project is opened, the following new entries will appear on the status bar:

 ![Target Debugging](../images/target_debugging_marked.png)

 The left-hand button will launch the selected executable target in the debugger.
 Initially, the text entry may read ``[No target selected for debugging]``.
 In this case, the project may need to be configured again to generate the metadata.
-Clicking this entry will launch a dialog to select a target.
+Clicking right-hand button will launch a quick-pick to select a launch target.

 ### Using command palette

-Another option is to bring Command Palette (``Ctrl+Shift+P``) and select ``Select a Target to Debug``:
+Another option is to bring up the Command Palette (``Ctrl+Shift+P`` or `F1`) and select use ``Select a Target to Debug``:
 ![Select a Target to Debug](../images/target_debugging_palette.png)

 Once target is selected you may also use commands to start it with or without debugging:

+ * ``Debug Target``
  * ``Execute the current target without a debugger``
- * ``Debug Target``

 ## Advanced usage

 ### Configuring the debugger

-CMake Tools generates a debugging configuration object on-the-fly, when debugging is requested.
+CMake Tools generates a debugging configuration object on-the-fly when debugging is requested.
 To set some additional parameters to this debug configuration, use the ``cmake.debugConfig``.
 Under the hood, CMake Tools delegates to Microsoft's C and C++ extension to do debugging, so all options